nolzaj93/NolzPersonalProject/README.md

 ## Sprint Backlog 2
 - Read/watch tutorials for C#/Xamarin (1.5 hours 5/23)
-- Study ARKit and learn to implement face detection in C# (30 minutes 5/23,
+- Study ARKit and learn to implement face detection in C# (30 minutes 5/23, 2 hours 5/24)
 - Connect iPhone 7 over WiFi for debugging
 - Utilize ARKit/Vision within Xamarin to detect a face
 - Overlay an outline around the head